Caitlin-Schaefer/WordMaster/README.md

-# Object Oriented Hangman
+# Object Oriented Word Master

-A user-friendly game of Hangman created in C++.
+A user-friendly game of Word Master created in C++.
 Staple mechanisms such as save slots, difficulty and topic were included.
 Unit tests were performed for regression testing.
 Integration tests were performed manually.

 ## **Features**